Can Christians Lose Their Salvation?

 2. “…you have fallen from grace” (Gal 5:4)

 While the epistle to the Romans proves that sinners are saved by ‘faith plus nothing’, Galatians proves they stay saved by ‘faith plus nothing’.
-The irony is that many who would abhor any thought of earning salvation by works, attempt to keep their salvation by works, which amounts to the same thing.
+The irony is that many who would abhor any thought of earning salvation by works, attempt to keep their salvation by works.
 One cannot keep by works the gift one received by faith (Rom 6:23).
 ‘Falling from grace’ in the context of Galatians, refers to those who were trying to keep the law to ‘stay saved’ and had therefore fallen away from the true teaching of salvation through grace.
 They had lost their understanding of true salvation (unmerited grace), not salvation itself.

 3. “You…has He reconciled…if you continue in the faith” (Col 1:21-23)

 Does this verse teach conditional salvation?
-Not at all.
-Repeatedly in scripture, ‘if’ simply means ‘since’.
+No. Repeatedly in scripture, ‘if’ simply means ‘since’.
 One may be asked to turn off a light switch and reply, “If you say so”.
 So here in Colossians, the fact that some continues in the faith furnishes the proof of their salvation; it is not put forth as a condition of salvation.

 4. “For it is impossible for those who were once enlightened…If they shall fall away, to renew them again unto repentance” (Heb 6:6)